Quran-6:105 Surah Al-anam English Translation,Transliteration and Tafsir(Tafseer).

 • Ala-Madudi

-1. That fortunate people would receive guidance through them.
+1. The fortunate derive guidance from them.

 Ibn-Kathir